manroygood/roy-goodman/content/publication/QGLAB/index.md

 abstract: "We describe QGLAB, a new MATLAB package for analyzing partial differential equations on quantum graphs.
 The software is built on the existing, object-oriented MATLAB directed-graph class, inheriting its structure and adding additional easy-to-use features.
 The package allows one to construct a quantum graph and accurately compute the spectrum of elliptic operators, solutions to Poisson problems, the linear and nonlinear time evolution of a variety of PDEs, the continuation of branches of steady states (including locating and switching branches at bifurcations) and more.
 It uses a unified framework to implement finite-difference and Chebyshev discretizations of differential operators on a quantum graph.
 For simplicity, the package overloads many built-in MATLAB functions to work on the class."

 # Summary.
 An optional shortened abstract.
-summary: "We describe QGLAB, a new MATLAB package for analyzing partial differential equations on quantum graphs."
+summary: "We describe QGLAB, a new MATLAB package for analyzing partial differential equations on quantum graphs.
+The supplementary material contains additional examples and a complete listing of user-callable functions."

 tags: ["Quantum graphs"]
 categories: ["published"]